molgenis/molgenis-ops-helm/charts/molgenis-prometheus/README.md

 ## Secrets
 When deploying the chart for the dev-molgenis on rancher, you'll asked to fill in
-* the slack api url found on https://molgenisdev.slack.com/services/BFLLSRULF When deploying the chart for the prod-molgenis on rancher, you'll asked to fill in
+* the slack api url should look like this: https://molgenisdev.slack.com/services/...
+When deploying the chart for the prod-molgenis on rancher, you'll asked to fill in
-* the slack api url found on https://molgenisops.slack.com/services/B8X3ZFG07
+* the slack api url should look like: https://molgenisops.slack.com/services/...
 * the github token for the molgenis github user(jenkins)

 ## Alerts